mattermost/quality-assurance/README.md

 * Forum post <link> (to do)
 * Blog post <link> (to do)

-## There are a few ways the community can get involved with testing:
+## There are a few ways the community can get involved with testing

 ### Exploratory testing